eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 ## Personal Configuration Files (deprecated)

 ⚠️ **This feature has been deprecated**.
-This feature will be removed in the 8.0.0 release.
+This feature was removed in the 8.0.0 release.
 If you want to continue to use personal configuration files, please use the [`--config` CLI option](https://eslint.org/docs/user-guide/command-line-interface#-c---config).
 For more information regarding this decision, please see [RFC 28](https://github.com/eslint/rfcs/pull/28) and [RFC 32](https://github.com/eslint/rfcs/pull/32).

 `~/` refers to [the home directory of the current user on your preferred operating system](https://nodejs.org/api/os.html#os_os_homedir).
 The personal configuration file being referred to here is `~/.eslintrc.*` file, which is currently handled differently than other configuration files.